Trump’s Twitter Attack On ‘Chuck And Nancy’ Prompts Scorned Top Dems To Pull Out Of White House Meeting

 “Meeting with “Chuck and Nancy” today about keeping the government open and working.
 Problem is they want illegal immigrants flooding into our Country unchecked, are weak on Crime and want to substantially RAISE Taxes.
 I don’t see a deal!”

 According to the Boston Globe, this tweet prompted Pelosi and Schumer to pull out of a planned meeting with Trump.
-These are the top Democrats in Congress and the goal of that meeting was to attempt to come to some type of agreement to ward off a government shutdown at the end of next week.
+These are the top Democrats in Congress, and the goal of that meeting was to attempt to come to some type of agreement to ward off a government shutdown at the end of next week.

 According to Fox News, Schumer and Pelosi are “shooting back” with statements asking for talks with top GOP leaders in Congress.
-Pelosi and Schumer said in a joint statement:
+Pelosi and Schumer said the following in a joint statement.

 “Given that the president doesn’t see a deal between Democrats and the White House, we believe the best path forward is to continue negotiating with our Republican counterparts in Congress instead.”

-These two top Democrat leaders also added that they don’t have any time to waste and since Trump doesn’t see a deal happening, they will take it up with the top Republican leaders in Congress.
+These two top Democrat leaders also added that they don’t have any time to waste, and since Trump doesn’t see a deal happening, they will take it up with the top Republican leaders in Congress.
 December 8 is the deadline for Congress to pass “stopgap legislation to keep the government open,” cites Fox.

 Pelosi and Schumer now have a new game-plan.
 According to the New York Times, Pelosi and Schumer passed along their thoughts in a statement on why they won’t go to that meeting.
-They said:

 “Rather than going to the White House for a show meeting that won’t result in an agreement, we’ve asked Leader McConnell and Speaker Ryan to meet this afternoon.
 We don’t have any time to waste in addressing the issues that confront us, so we’re going to continue to negotiate with Republican leaders who may be interested in reaching a bipartisan agreement.”

-According to the New York Times today, despite everything else, the same question looms — “Will party leaders be able to come up with 50 votes?”
+According to the New York Times today, despite everything else, the same question looms: “Will party leaders be able to come up with 50 votes?”

 [Featured Image by Alex Brandon/AP Images]